GwynethLlewelyn/gosl-basics/README.md

 Note that the first time ever the application runs, it will check if the database directory exists, and if not, it will attempt to create it (and panic if it cannot create it, due to permissions — basically, if it can't create a directory, it won't be able to create the database files either).
 You can define a different location for the database; this might be important when using FastCGI on a shared server, because you might wish to use a private area of your web server, so that it cannot be directly accessed.

+The `-shell` switch is mostly meant for debugging, namely, to figure out if the database was loaded correctly (see below) and that you can query for avatar names and/or UUIDs to see if they're in the database.
+Remember to run from the same place where the database resides (or pass the appropriate `-dir`command).
+Also, you will get extra debugging messages.

-The `-nomemory` switch may seem weird, but in some scenarios, like shared servers with FastCGI, the actual memory consumption may be limited, so this attempts to reduce the amount of necessary memory (things will run much slower, though!)
+The `-nomemory` switch may seem weird, but in some scenarios, like shared servers with FastCGI, the actual memory consumption may be limited, so this attempts to reduce the amount of necessary memory (things will run much slower, though; the good news is that there is _some_ caching).

+See below for instructions for importing CSV bzip2'ed databases using `-import`.
+The CSV file format is one pair **UUID,Avatar Name** per line, and all of that bzip2'ed.

 ## Limitations